 EPS beats estimates

-Oracle (ORCL) reported fiscal Q4 2018 financial results on June 19.
-Its non-GAAP EPS (earnings per share) after adjustments came in at $0.99 per share, easily outpacing the Wall Street estimate of $0.94 per share.
-Moreover, EPS in the reported quarter increased 11.2% YoY (year-over-year) to $0.89 per share.
+VMware (VMW) reported fiscal Q2 2019 financial results on August 23, 2018.
+Its non-GAAP EPS (earnings per share) after adjustments came in at $1.54 per share, easily outpacing analysts’ estimate of $1.49 per share.
+Moreover, the EPS in the reported quarter also increased by 14% YoY (year-over-year).

 The graph above shows EPS for VMware in the last five quarters.
 During that timeframe, the company easily surpassed analysts’ estimate.

 In fiscal Q2 2019, VMware’s top line rose 13.8% YoY to nearly $2.2 billion.
 In the reported quarter, the License and Service revenue segments improved nearly 21% and 10%, respectively, on an annualized basis.
 The non-GAAP operating margin in Q2 2019 came in at 33.8% against 34.8% in fiscal Q2 2018.

 The diverse product portfolio coupled with strong demand from the EMEA (Europe, Middle East, and Africa) region have contributed to revenue growth for the company.
 In addition, higher adoption of VMware cloud on Amazon’s (AMZN) AWS cloud platform has also supported business growth.
 During the quarter, the company also witnessed 150 partners joining the VMware cloud through the AWS partner program.